p4ali/Notes/css/layout.md

 ## Positioning schemes
 * **normal flow (position:static)**: every block-level element appares on a new line.
 * **relative positioning (position:relative)**: moves an element to top, right, bottom, or left from where it has been placed with normal flow
 * **absolute positioning (position:absolute)**: position the element in relation to the [nearest positioned containing element](https://developer.mozilla.org/en-US/docs/Web/CSS/position).
+The box is taken out of normal flow and no longer affects the position of other elements on the page (the act like it is not there).
 * **float** element using *float* property
 * To indicate where a box should be positioned, use **box set** properties to tell browser hwo far from teh top or bottom and left or right it should be placed.
   * **Fixed positioning**: a form of absolute positioning that positions the element relative to the browser window